daonaquzhaoni/hello_world/README.markdown

 (none)

 ##### *Return value*
-If successfull, the time will come back as an associative array with element zero being the unix timestamp, and element one being microseconds.
+If successful, the time will come back as an associative array with element zero being the unix timestamp, and element one being microseconds.

 ##### *Examples*